About Zilliqa Staking Program

 This step is optional for those who are already in touch with us

-For interested party who wishes to run a staked seed node and can provides the following service:
+For interested party who wishes to run a staked seed node and is able to provides the following service:

 - run a staked seed node